Hangul: North–South differences

 Various shared words are spelled differently between North and South Korea.
 One significant reason for this is the differing standard dialects used.
 North Korea uses the Pyongan dialect and South Korea the Gyeonggi dialect.
 Differences arise due to various phonemena, including the initial sound rule, vowel harmony, local pronunciations, loanwords, tensing, compounds, morphological derivation, and the saisiot (epenthic ㅅ).

 Punctuation

 Hangul has used varying punctuation over time and now in both North and South Korea.
 Modern Hangul now uses a mix of modern Western, Korean, and East Asian punctuation.

 South Korean punctuation

 South Korean punctuation largely follows Western practice, with some exceptions.
-Examples of exceptions include 『 』 or ≪ ≫; either of these sets of characters can be put around titles of works.
+Examples of exceptions include 『 』 or ≪ ≫ (Note: Using the exact characters used on the South Korean orthography website.
+The National Institute of Korean Language stated that it does not prescribe Unicode code points.); either of these sets of characters can be put around titles of works.
 Also, the tilde (~) can be used to indicate ranges of numbers or dates, as well as distances.